-Some of you will have noticed that from NetAnalysis v1.50 there have been numerous new date and time columns added.
+Some of you will have noticed that from NetAnalysis® v1.50 there have been numerous new date and time columns added.
 These new timestamps were identified during months of research and development and are now included with the latest release.
-Figure 1 shows some of the new fields from Internet Explorer.
+The image below shows some of the new fields from Internet Explorer.
 This article will look at each of the new columns and explain what they mean.

 Last Visited [UTC]